 Here’s why: This rewards card offers points for all your purchases and even more for purchases at supermarkets, gas stations and restaurants.

 The Navy Federal Credit Union More Rewards American Express® Card is a good option for those who want to earn rewards every time they spend.
-It offers three points per $1 at supermarkets and gas stations, two points at restaurants and one point for all other purchases.
+It offers three points per $1 at supermarkets, gas stations, at restaurants, and on transit, plus one point per $1 for all other purchases.

-There are also no rewards limits, so you can score points with every purchase and redeem your points for travel, gift cards and more without the worry of losing them.
+There are also no rewards limits, so you can score points with every purchase and redeem your points for travel, cash back, gift cards and more without the worry of losing them.

 For other rewards options, check out our picks for the best credit union credit cards.